 The proposal of delegation of powers to issue shares or convertible bonds that the Board of Directors submitted to the Ordinary General Meeting of Shareholders during the 2015 financial year, and which is the one still valid on the date of this report, does not comply with the recommendation.
 Given the financial structure of the Company and the need to maintain certain appropriate levels of revenue in comparison with its volume of activity and its situation on the market, it was then appropriate for the Company to provide a major flexibility margin to enable it undertake this type of issuance at any time.
-Thus, the Board of Directors submitted a delegation of more than 20% of the Abengoa's share capital at that time to the Shareholders' General Meeting for consideration, and the Shareholders General Meeting approved it in those terms and conditions.
+Thus, the Board of Directors submitted a delegation of more than 20 % of the Abengoa's share capital at that time to the Shareholders' General Meeting for consideration, and the Shareholders General Meeting approved it in those terms and conditions.

-Notwithstanding the above, at the Ordinary Shareholders' General Meeting in 2017, the Board of Directors submitted a proposal for the delegation of powers to issue shares or convertible bonds that complied with said recommendation but it could not be voted upon, and so it could not be approved, since the minimum quorum necessary for voting to be cast on the bylaw modification proposal could not be attained.
+Notwithstanding the above, at the Ordinary Shareholders' General Meeting in 2017 and 2018, the Board of Directors submitted the proposals for the delegation of powers to issue shares or convertible bonds that complied with said recommendation but it could not be voted upon, and so it could not be approved, since the minimum quorum necessary for voting to be cast on the bylaw modification proposal could not be attained.

-In spite of the above, the Company has not made use of the capital delegation that was authorized.
+In spite of the above, the Company has not used the authorized delegation of capital.

-- 6. Listed companies drawing up the following reports on a voluntary or compulsory basis should publish them on their website well in advance of the annual general meeting, even if their distribution is not obligatory: - a) Report on auditor independence. - b) Reviews of the operation of the audit committee and the nomination and remuneration committees. - c) Audit committee report on related-party transactions. - d) Report on the corporate social responsibility policy.
+- 6. Listed companies drawing up the following reports on a voluntary or compulsory basis should publish them on their website well in advance of the annual general meeting, even if their distribution is not obligatory: - a) Report on auditor independence. - Reports of the operation of the audit committee and the appointments and remuneration committees. - Audit committee report on related-party transactions. - d) Report on the corporate social responsibility policy.